-WHO ARE WE?
-Most importantly Edinburgh Stonemasons skills and training history is certainly extensive.
-We are trained in Dalkeith Townscape Heritage Initiative (THI) and Conservation Area Regeneration Scheme (CARS) throughout Edinburgh & Midlothian and have attended all of the Scottish Lime Centre courses making us experts in using Lime mortar. you can find out more about us here
+WHO ARE WE? – Our team at Edinburgh Stonemasons are highly qualified and expertly skilled tradesman.
+Our training history is certainly extensive including training in Dalkeith Townscape Heritage Initiative (THI) and Conservation Area Regeneration Scheme (CARS).
+We have attended all of the Scottish Lime Centre courses, which makes us experts in using Lime mortar.

-We now know that repairing traditional buildings with modern or non-traditional materials will accelerate stone decay.
+Repairing traditional buildings with modern or non-traditional materials will accelerate stone decay.

-Utilising traditional materials and having a building maintenance programme will help to preserve, enhance and prolong the life of your stone building
+Using traditional materials and having a building maintenance programme will help to preserve, enhance and prolong the life of your stone building

-Chimneys – The most vulnerable part of the building for weathering.
+Chimneys – This is the most vulnerable part of the building for weathering.
 Most are built with Ashlar stone or rubble masonry, however, over the years we have seen that many chimneys that have been coated in cement where the stone has decayed.